ZhouAo-ZA/ci/content/home/welcome.md

 # Add more sections by duplicating this file and customizing to your requirements.

 widget: hero # See https://wowchemy.com/docs/page-builder/
+active: true
 headless: true # This file represents a page section.
 weight: 10 # Order that this section will appear.
-title: |
+title:
-  Wowchemy
-  Research Group
+  Computational Intelligence Laboratory <br>
+  @ Beihang University
-hero_media: welcome.jpg
+hero_media: xinzhu.png
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'